wearsunscreen/ninety-nine-elm-problems/all-problems.md

 # All Problems
 All problems presented in the same order as [Ninety-Nine Prolog Problems](http://www.ic.unicamp.br/~meidanis/courses/mc336/2009s2/prolog/problemas/).
 Problems which don't apply to statically typed languages are omitted.
-A few Extras whose solutions are useful in solving later larger problems are injected.
+Extra problems whose solutions are useful in solving later larger problems are inserted.